LucasDLalande/OIKOS_2023_Stress-Bodymass-Roedeer/README.md

 ## Citation

+Cite the following if using the codes and scripts made available here:

+> Lucas D. Lalande **(2025)**.
+Code accompanying the Lalande et al. Oikos (2023) article on stress, body mass, and FGMs in roe deer. *Zenodo*.
+[10.5281/zenodo.17592871](https://doi.org/10.5281/zenodo.17592871 )

 Cite the following if you refer to the article:

 > Lucas D. Lalande, Emmanuelle Gilot-Fromont, Jeffrey Carbillet, François Debias, Jeanne Duhayer, Jean-Michel Gaillard, Jean-François Lemaître, et al. **(2023)**.
 Glucocorticoids Negatively Relate to Body Mass on the Short-Term in a Free-Ranging Ungulate. *Oikos* 2023(10):e09769. <https://doi.org/10.1111/oik.09769>.